danielkinguk/ai4network/ietf120/agenda.md

 Length: 30 minutes

+#### 4. The role of AI in the control and management of Transport Networks
+Presenter: Oscar Dios Gonzalez - Telefonica

+Abstract: The increasing complexity of network layers and services, coupled with higher traffic dynamism and a reduction in operational resources, drives the need for network automation.
+Artificial intelligence (AI), integrated with a data-driven network management approach and real-time streaming telemetry, will enable a shift away from human-dependent operations, paving the way for autonomous networks.
+In this talk, we will explore the role of AI in the transition from manual to fully automated networks.

+Reference: AI-based Automation of Multi-layer Multi-domain Transport Networks, OFC 2024 + OFC workshop How Can Generative AI be used for Network Operations?

+Slides: TBA

-#### 4. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
+#### 5. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
 Presenter: Daniel King (Lancaster University) and Cheng Li (Huawei)

-Abstract: TBA

-Slides: TBA

-Length: 30 minutes